 For how long have I used the solution?

-I have been using Microsoft Sentinel for 13 months.
+I've been using Microsoft Sentinel for nearly two years.

 What do I think about the stability of the solution?